rust-lang/rfcs/text/3028-cargo-binary-dependencies.md

 Cargo will unify versions across all kinds of dependencies, including artifact dependencies, just as it does for multiple dependencies on the same crate throughout a dependency tree.

 Cargo will not unify features across dependencies for different targets.
-One dependency tree may have both ordinary dependencies and artifact dependencies on the same crate, with different features for the ordinary dependency and for artifact depenencies for different targets.
+One dependency tree may have both ordinary dependencies and artifact dependencies on the same crate, with different features for the ordinary dependency and for artifact dependencies for different targets.

 `artifact` may be a string, or a list of strings; in the latter case, this specifies a dependency on the crate with each of those artifact types, and is equivalent to specifying multiple dependencies with different `artifact` values.
 For instance, you may specify a build dependency on both a binary and a cdylib from the same crate.
 You may also specify separate dependencies with different `artifact` values, as well as dependencies on the same crate without `artifact` specified; for instance, you may have a build dependency on the binary of a crate and a normal dependency on the Rust library of the same crate.